Dennis C. Wolff

-Dennis C. "Denny" Wolff (born September 9, 1951) is an American farmer, non-profit founder, and former public official who was the 2018 Democratic nominee for U.S. Congress in Pennsylvania's (new) 9th Congressional District.
+Dennis C. "Denny" Wolff (born September 9, 1951) is an American farmer, non-profit founder, and former public official who was the 2018 Democratic nominee for U.S. Congress in Pennsylvania's (newly re-drawn) 9th Congressional District.

 Wolff is a former Secretary of the Pennsylvania Department of Agriculture, where he served in the cabinet of Governor Edward G. Rendell.

 On October 12, 2017, Wolff, a Columbia County dairy farmer, announced his candidacy for Congress.
 After the Pennsylvania Supreme Court struck down the congressional map put in place in 2011, the Court crafted a new map to eliminate the gerrymandering of the previous version, and Columbia County was placed in the new 9th congressional district.

 Wolff is also the founder and president of The Nicholas Wolff Foundation, a non-profit which operates as Camp Victory.
 Camp Victory is a summer camp for chronically ill children and their families.

 Dairy Farmer

 Wolff is the owner of Pen-Col Farms, based in Millville, Pennsylvania.
 He is a fifth-generation Pennsylvania dairy farmer and began his own farming operation in 1970.
 Wolff started in a rented farm with thirty-five Holstein cows and grew into an operation which spanned several farms and included over 500 Holsteins.
 From 1970 through the early 2000s, Pen-Col Farms operated a dairy store just outside of Millville that sold fresh milk and other dairy products.
 The store was noted particularly for their chocolate milk.

 In the 1980s, Wolff took Pen-Col Farms international and entered the world market for fresh and frozen bovine embryos.
 The farm has since shipped to over 30 countries.
 The Pen-Col herd has received international accolades for their impact on the global Holstein breed.
 The farm has bred 456 cows rated Very Good or Excellent, 54 Gold Metal Dams, and 122 Dams of Merit.
 Pen-Col emphasizes breeding for superior performance as measured by protein yield.

 Wolff received a Master Farmer award in 1994 and was appointed by Governor Ed Rendell as Pennsylvania's Secretary of Agriculture in 2003.